 When the class is handed a test back, class president Shuichi Higashide is the only student to receive a perfect score.
 Kiriko Nakayama, the class vice president, claims to have seen Shuichi peeking inside his desk throughout the test and recommends that someone look into it.
 Things spill out of his desk, it’s seen that the whole inside of the desk was covered with kanji from the test.
 Shuichi claims that someone set him up.
 Abaku recommends holding a classroom arbitration to get to the bottom of this.

-When Abaku and Tento go over the various pieces of evidence, which includes evidence that could like either Kiriko or her sidekick, Asa, to the crime.
+When Abaku and Tento go over the various pieces of evidence, which includes evidence that could link either Kiriko or her sidekick, Asa, to the crime.
 While looking into things, Tento tries to see if the kanji was written in erasable marker.
 While that wasn’t the case, this seems to give Abaku an idea.
 At the end of the chapter, Abaku seems to know who the culprit is, but that won’t be revealed until the arbitration, which should be taking place in the next chapter.

 So far, I’ve really been enjoying this series.
 But this chapter not only establishes a new case of Abaku to solve, but the reader is starting to get hints that someone is digging into Abaku’s background.
 So now the reader has the mystery of trying to figure out who it is that’s keeping an eye on Abaku in addition to the mystery that’s being presented for the case.
 I’m looking forward to seeing how Abaku will prove who the perpetrator of this crime is.